mack73/azure-alerts-to-teams/README.md

 ### 3. Deploy 'logic-ag-alert.json' Template
 There are currently 4 types of Service Health alerts (Service Issues, Planned Maintenance, Health Advisories, Security Advisories).
 Each deployment will create 1 set of resources for each alert type.
 Repeat this step 4 times, 1 for each alert type.
 However, this might not be required for your deployment if all of the alerts will be published to the same Teams Channel.
 See the section 'Combined Alerting' at the bottom for more information.

-This templae will deploy the following:
+This template will deploy the following:
 * A logic App
 * An action group
 * An alert